iamericanartist/code-shoulder/resources.md

 - [Writing Your Best Code](http://learn.shayhowe.com/html-css/writing-your-best-code/) shows you some best practices in code.
 - [FunFunFunction](https://www.youtube.com/playlist?list=PL0zVEGEvSaeFSwPn06GKArptSxiP1Gff8) is a FANTASTIC and engaging Youtube channel that covers all sorts of coding topics.
 HIGHLY recommended.
 - [Dev Tips](https://www.youtube.com/channel/UCyIe-61Y8C4_o-zZCtO4ETQ) is another Youtube channel that can be quite helpful.

+***
+### Further Learning / Katas / Challenges
+- https://javascript30.com/ is a cool concept brought to you by Wes Bos at [HackerYou](http://hackeryou.com/) and is meant for beginner to intermediate devs.
+- http://es6katas.org/ is a great way to learn some of the newer (as of mid 2016 at least) ECMAScript 6 updates and features.
+They are in an interesting order (mostly grouped by what they affect) and sometimes the answers are REALLY SIMPLE.